rrooggiieerr/homeassistant-xyscreens/README.md

 See Max devices use a very similar protocol support for these devices has been added.

-[XY Screens](https://www.xyscreen.com/) and See Max are OEM manufacturers of projector screens and lifts, their devices are sold around the world under various brand names.
+[XY Screens](https://www.xyscreen.com/) and See Max are OEM manufacturers of projector screens and lifts.
+Their devices are sold around the world under various brand names.

 ## Features

 - Installation/Configuration through Config Flow UI
 - Set the up and down duration of your projector screen/lift
-- Position control, move the screen/lift to any position along the way
+- Position control: move the screen/lift to any position along the way
 - Use multiple devices on the same RS-485 interface
 - Invert the default Cover Entity behaviour